patlee12/user-management/README.md

 # User Management Monorepo

 This is a **monorepo** that provides a full-stack application boilerplate with separate applications for the backend and frontend.
 The backend is built using **Nest.js**, while the frontend includes a Homepage Application built using **Next.js**.
-This project also includes Docker configurations for three deployment environments—**local development**, **local area network deployment**, and **production deployment with a public domain**—as well as Avahi for service discovery and Nginx as a reverse proxy.
+This project also includes Docker configurations for three deployment environments—**local development**, **local area network deployment** using Avahi for service discovery, and **production deployment with a public domain**— both local area network and production deployments use Nginx as a reverse proxy.

 ---